flyteorg/flytekit/docs/source/design/control_plane.rst

 * ``project``: the project on which to execute the entity.
 * ``domain``: the domain on which to execute the entity.
 * ``type_hints``: a dictionary mapping Python types to their corresponding Flyte types.
-* ``options``: options can be configured for a launch plan during registration or overriden during execution.
+* ``options``: options can be configured for a launch plan during registration or overridden during execution.
 Refer to :py:class:`~flytekit.remote.remote.Options` to know all the acceptable parameters.

 The following is an example demonstrating how to use the :py:class:`~flytekit.remote.remote.Options` class to configure a Flyte entity: